 Client-side code has not been neglected.
 Example files show you how to connect to a remote web server, transfer data to and from, and even to download and program a new firmware image.
 Example client configuration code shows you how to simplify production configuration.

 PowerNet support for DHCP allows units to configure their own IP address from a local DHCP server such as the one in nearly all routers.
 A consequence is that IP addresses need not be configured during production and installation.
 For systems that do not have a DHCP server, it is possible to fall back to the APIPA (Automatic Private IP assignment) protocol used by Microsoft Windows.

-The DNS client code allows you t use the familiar domain name text strings, e.g. www.mpeforth.com, and convert then to IP addresses.
+The DNS client code allows you to use the familiar domain name text strings, e.g. www.mpeforth.com, and convert them to IP addresses.

-The SNTP client permits you to set the time of day clock from a remote site.
+With SNTP you can set the time of day clock from a remote site.
 If you need more precision, user-definable hooks allow you to perform clock synchronisation to the microsecond level.

 PowerNet provides tools for storage of application data such as unit serial number and identifier in EEPROM or Flash.
 These tools can also be used for production configuration and system installation.

 PowerNet support for ICMP protocol allows for quick and easy network testing via the industry standard PING program.

 PowerNet support for the TFTP protocol allows your embedded applications to be remotely updated across a network or the Internet.

 PowerNet consists of: